doebi/ESPThing/README.md

 }
 ```

-The topics for this this example would be:
+The topics for this example would be:

 ```
 domain/FF:FF:FF:FF:FF:FF/ping